Controls- Protecting Public Information

 8. Data Backup.
 Public Information that is of value to the user should be retained in a backup capability to mitigate the impact of hardware failure, loss, and theft.

 9. Data Loss Protection.
 Systems intended solely for processing Public Information must be free of Restricted Information.
-Therefore, all hosts, such as workstations, servers, and compatible devices, shall use software utilities provided by the university to identify and remove any Restricted data (such as SSNs) to eliminate the risk of data loss or disclosure.
-Currently, Identity Finder is a data loss protection utility available from the CWRU Software Center to be used to remediate and protect public information systems from holding Restricted Information.
+Therefore, everyone using such systems should take care to identify and remove any Restricted data (such as SSNs) to eliminate the risk of data loss or disclosure.

 Responsibility